 Remember, you’ll also want to account for the cold Canadian winters and their impact on electric driving range.
 Research shows temperatures below -6.7 degrees Celcius can cut an electric vehicle's range by 40%.
-This range drop is due to the liquid in the battery becoming so cold it impacts its ability to take and retain a charge.
+This range drop is due to the battery's liquid becoming so cold that it impacts its ability to take and retain a charge.
 Using the cabin heater to keep you and your passengers comfortable also puts an extra drain on the battery.

 So, make sure to hack 40% off any range to account for wintertime driving.

 Remember, electric vehicles aren't free to fuel.
 Charging your electric vehicle will cause your electric bill to tick up, eating into some of those fuel savings.
 Granted, you'll rarely surpass — or even come close to — the cost of refueling a traditional car, but it's not a free-for-all.

 Every electric vehicle has a Le/100 km rating, which looks at the energy consumption in kilowatt-hours (kWh) per 100 km and converts it to a fuel equivalent.
 In this equation, one litre of gasoline is equal to 8.9 kWh of electricity.

 Just because a vehicle has a very long electric driving range doesn't always mean it'll have a low fuel-consumption equivalent.
 For example, the 2021 Tesla Model S Performance with 21-inch wheels has a super-long range of 538 km, but its combined fuel-consumption equivalent is 2.5Le/100 km, which is among the worst ratings of all electric cars.

 On the flip-side, the 2016 Chevy Spark EV has just a 131-km driving range, but its combined 2.0Le/100 km is among the best of all electric cars.